AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2024/2024-06-07-basics-web-scraping-python3-beautifulsoup4-and-convert-to-markdown.md

 ---
 date: 2024-06-07
-title: "Basics web scraping using Python3 with BeautifulSoup4 and then converte to Markdown"
+title: "Basics web scraping using Python3 with BeautifulSoup4 and then convert to Markdown"

 categories:
   - linux